vadanrod14/RA.Aid/docs/docs/intro.md

 # Welcome to RA.Aid

 RA.Aid (pronounced "raid") is your AI-powered development companion that helps you build software autonomously.
+As a standalone coding agent built on LangChain's agent-based task execution framework, RA.Aid can handle research, planning, and implementation of your development tasks.
 Whether you're working on new features, refactoring code, or researching solutions, RA.Aid makes development faster and more efficient.

 ## Why RA.Aid?